Weston in the Civil War

 In the 20th century, Lewis County experienced economic growth with the discovery of natural gas and oil in the region.
 The extraction of these resources brought new industries and job opportunities to the area.
 Today, Lewis County remains a close-knit community with a blend of rural charm and modern amenities, attracting visitors with its picturesque scenery and historical landmarks, such as the Trans-Allegheny Lunatic Asylum, which is now a popular tourist attraction.

-This timeline provides a concise overview of the key events in the history of Lewis County, West Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Lewis County, West Virginia.

 • 1771: Lewis County was established by an act of the Virginia General Assembly.